 Being treated as a disregarded entity generally creates no special problems for one-owner LLCs.
-However, special rules do apply to the ability to deduct organizational expenses for a single-member LLC.
+However, special rules apply to the ability to deduct organizational expenses for a single-member LLC.

-Organizational expenses are the costs you incur to form your LLC, including legal fees for drafting an LLC articles of organization and operating agreement, accounting fees for setting up the LLC and its books, state LLC fees, and other filing fees.
+"Organizational expenses" are the costs you incur to form your LLC, including legal fees for drafting LLC articles of organization and operating agreement, accounting fees for setting up the LLC and its books, state LLC fees, and other filing fees.

 Such businesses may deduct up to $5,000 of organizational costs in the year the business begins and amortize (deduct) the remainder over 180 months beginning in the month the business begins.
 If organizational costs exceed $50,000, the $5,000 deduction is reduced dollar for dollar by the excess over $50,000.
 (IRC Sec.
 248(a), 709(b)(1).)

-These tax law provisions do not apply to one-person LLCs, because they are disregarded entities.
+These tax law provisions do not apply to one-person LLCs because they are disregarded entities.
 The IRS says that one-person LLCs may deduct in a single year organizational costs that do not exceed $5,000.
 However, if a single member LLC's organizational expenses exceed $5,000, no portion of the expenses is deductible.
 Instead, the entire amount must be capitalized.
 This means they would not be deductible until the LLC is dissolved.
 (Treasury Regs.
 Secs.
 1.263(a)-5(d)(1) and (3).)

 Example 1: Larson forms a single-member LLC to run his consulting business.
 He incurs $800 in expenses for the LLC operating agreement, articles of organization, and filing fees.
 Because these expenses are below the $5,000 threshold, he may deduct the entire amount the first year the LLC is in business.